alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 Sequencing your platform architecture is just as important as defining the target architecture.
 Starting with a rigid target assumes you know all the requirements upfront.
 Instead, leave room for maneuverability.

-We have observed these antipatterns—and more—while assisting organizations in executing and developing platform strategies.
+I have observed these antipatterns—and more—while assisting organizations in executing and developing platform strategies.
 Connecting platform layers from stakeholders to engineering teams is difficult and raises countless unforeseen questions—from “How do we keep on innovating?” to “But who’s going to be on-call for all of this?”

 A successful platform strategy requires understanding your environment and having deep expertise in sequencing a dynamic strategy with strong, clear value propositions that connect the dots between **People, Work, Structure, and Technology**.